eagle-io/docs/source/topics/nodes/attachmentsource/index.rst

 =================
 |icon-attachmentsource| Attachment Sources have the ability to automatically acquire or receive :ref:`attachments <node-configuration-attachment>`.
 Attachment Sources can be created inside Locations only.

+.. note:: Maximum file size for an attachment accepted for an attachment source is 100MB.

 .. only:: not latex

     |